Obenny/Bootstrap-Portfolio/README.md

 This is a basic responsive portfolio build on Bootstrap for freshers who intend showcasing their work on a single page.

-You can fine a live example on [T. A. M] - (http://www.bluedrupsltd.com/isaacobenson/)
+You can fine a live example on [T. A. M](http://www.bluedrupsltd.com/isaacobenson/)

 Each project contains an external photo and a title which links to the details of the project done when clicked.
 The details cantains different sub-headings, images